Christopher Channing works in the arts.

 – He’s been lucky to know and be inspired by some special people.

-Among them were Jimmy Pursey (the punk-rock band ‘Sham 69′ leadman, song-writer and producer), Geoffrey Cauley the choreographer and stage director, Mr Guise who sold fabric in Blackpool and who played the mandolin for the child Christopher (probably for anyone who would listen) while an un-noticed cigarette burned to a stick of ash in his mouth, Neil Murray and Alan Lyddiard respectively designer with a unique eye and director who applied mittleeuropean dance-theatre ways to prose classics.
+Among them were Jimmy Pursey (the punk-rock band ‘Sham 69′ leadman, song-writer and producer), Geoffrey Cauley the choreographer and stage director, Neil Murray the stage designer with an especially unique eye and talent and Alan Lyddiard the theatre-maker who applied mittleeuropean dance-theatre methods to prose classics … and a Mr Guise who sold fabric from a cave in Blackpool but who mostly played the mandolin for his customers (especially culture-hungry children) while an un-noticed cigarette burned to a stick of ash in his mouth, .

 And one more: he worked in close collaboration with Philippe Planquois, the artistic director of cabaret-restaurant ‘Chez Madame Arthur’ in Montmartre, Paris.